Selective Dorsal Rhizotomy

 - Director of Pediatric Spasticity and Movement Disorder Surgery at Children’s Memorial Hermann Hospital

-- Assistant professor, departments of Pediatric Surgery and Neurosurgery, McGovern Medical School at UTHealth
+- Associate Professor, departments of Pediatric Surgery and Neurosurgery, McGovern Medical School at UTHealth

 - Affiliated with the renowned Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center